-In 1934, the China National Aviation Company (CNAC), a subsidiary of Pan-American World Airways, started flights on the Shanghai-Hong Kong-Chungking (now Chongqing)-Calcutta (now Kolkata) route, as a link to the San Francisco-Shanghai Clipper route.
-Amelia Earhart arrived in Calcutta (now Kolkata) on June 17, 1937, as part of her `round the world` flight.
-As the part of their Berlin to Bangkok service Deutsche Lufthansa began scheduled stops at Calcutta (now Kolkata) in 1939.
-The China National Aviation Company (CNAC) moved their headquarters to Calcutta in 1942.
+In 1934, the China National Aviation Company, started flights on the Shanghai-Hong Kong-Chungking (now Chongqing)-Calcutta (now Kolkata) route, as a link to the San Francisco-Shanghai Clipper route.
+The China National Aviation Company moved their headquarters to Calcutta in 1942.
 Calcutta remained operational hub of the airline until the end of the Second World War.
-In 1947 Pan-American World Airways launched round-the-world service with the slogan "New York to San Francisco via Calcutta".
 In 1952 British Overseas Airways Corporation (BOAC) introduced the first jet service to India that connected London and Calcutta, using the de Havilland Comet.

 In 1963, Japan Air Lines connected India with Japan as part of the Silk Route service.
 Calcutta became its sole Indian destination.
 In 1964, Indian Airlines introduced the first domestic jet service in India on the Calcutta – Delhi route using the Caravelle jets.
 India’s first dedicated cargo terminal was opened in 1975 at Kolkata Airport.